thomasgtaylor/how.wtf/content/post/2023-03-28-json-prettify-in-python.md

 ---
-title: JSON prettify in Python
-date: 2023-03-28T00:20:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-03-28 00:20:00-04:00
 description: How to JSON pretty print using Python
-categories:
-- Programming
 tags:
-- Python
+- python
+title: JSON prettify in Python
 ---

 Using the native `json` Python module, JSON data can be pretty-printed.